Impinj shares jump on speculation about Amazon’s grocery plans

 A behind-the-scenes winner in Amazon’s big Whole Foods acquisition may be Seattle company Impinj, a maker of radio-frequency identification technology.

-Impinj’s stock soared more than 15 percent during trading Friday, reaching $53.85 per share as investors grew curious about a link between the newly public company, Amazon, and the world of groceries.
+Impinj’s stock soared $8.94, or 19.1 percent, to close at $55.71 Friday as investors grew curious about a link between the newly public company, Amazon and the world of groceries.

 Impinj’s RFID tags and readers are used widely in retail and health care to track inventory and plan deliveries.
 Amazon is a member of the Impinj-led “RAIN Alliance,” Barron’s points out, a group that is designed to study and encourage the technology.